SevanSSP/python-library-template/README.md

-# python-template
+# python-library-template
-A template repository for python projects in Sevan DWT.
+A template repository for python libraries made by Sevan DWT.

 ## Setup environment with uv